The operating layer

 // Returns: prioritized pages, prompts, competitors, and rationaleAct

 The agent drafts the page edit, outreach note, social reply, or internal brief.
-The human reviews the artifact, then the next visibility check measures movement.
+The human reviews the artifact, then the next visibility check measures prompt movement; the referrer timeline confirms whether it became visits.

 // Agent drafts from live evidence